Why don't voters trust the voting machines as much as we do?

 What will work for local elections officials is the same thing that works for the banks and grocery stores: Adopt routine procedures to ensure that when the rare but inevitable error does occur, it will be promptly detected and corrected.

-Are routine election audits possible now in Wisconsin?
+But are routine election audits possible in Wisconsin?

 Yes.
-Under current state law, Wisconsin's county clerks and boards of canvass have the necessary paper records, the authority to access them, the ability to correct errors during the canvass, and more time for the canvass than their counterparts in many states that require pre-certification audits.
+Wisconsin's county clerks and boards of canvass have the necessary paper records, the authority to access them, the ability to correct errors during the canvass, and more time for the canvass than their counterparts in many states that require pre-certification audits.
 WEC has confirmed that county and municipal clerks both have the authority to perform audits during their canvass.

 Efficient audits that use modern methods of sampling and ballot display can be completed in just hours, at a low cost that might well fit in your current elections budget.